MINDSET-SUDO/opp-main/reminder.md

 10.technical excellence

-12.reflection from the development times to improve the end product
+12.reflection from the development teams to improve the end product

 *critics to agile methodology*

 1.business premises

-2.if not carefully managed by definition its not
+2.if not carefully managed by definition its not (programmers go wild environment )

-3.large mission critical systems solutions
+3.lcan not deliver large mission critical systems solutions

+4.without sufficient documents project is not assured

 **based on agile**

 scrum and extreme programming

-*1a.extreme programming* founded on 4 core values
+*1a.extreme programming* founded on 4 core values;communication simplicity feedback and courage

 comments on various systems of the code